A better world through math.

 PV(rate, number_of_periods, future_value)

-• rate – This is the rate that you could get by investing this money.
-10% is the average annual rate of return for the stock market, so let’s use that.
+• rate – The rate you could get by investing this money.
+10% is the average annual return for the stock market.

-• number_of_periods – We’re using the annual return and I’ll be saving this drive for 4 years.
-So the number of periods is 4.
+• number_of_periods – We're using annual return and I'll save this drive for 4 years.
+Number of periods is 4.

-The result is a Present Value of $8k for the time savings from not having to drive so much.
+The result is a Present Value of $8k for the time savings from not driving so much.

 2. Rent Savings

-Say my monthly mortgage payment is $1400/month.
+Say my monthly mortgage payment is $1,400/month.
 I can get a smaller apartment for $900/month.
-So I’ll save $500 per month on rent.
-After 4 years, that will save me $24k.
+I'll save $500 per month on rent.
+After 4 years, that saves me $24k.
 Plugging those numbers into our PV formula gives us $15k.

 2. Selling & Moving Expenses